bmitch/churn-php/README.md

 The *hooks* configuration allows you to customize `churn`.

-A user-defined hook must implement at least one of the following interfaces:
+A user-defined hook must implement at least one Hook interface:

 | Hook interface | Corresponding event interface |
 |----------------|-------------------------------|